Flash Gordon at 40

 Conquered by the Empire

 This fun, bright tone resonated with British audiences making it the second-most watched film that year (only beaten by The Empire Strikes Back).
 However, that success wasn’t replicated globally, and no sequels were ever produced.
 But in latter years it gained a cult following that appreciated it’s humour, the fabulous supporting cast (Brian Blessed, Timothy Dalton, Max Von Sydow, Peter Wyngarde) and awesome music.

 Problematic Production – the official story

-If you want to dig deeper into they story of the problematic making of this cult classic then there is one book you will need to read – Flash Gordon: The Official Story of the Film – by John Walsh, an author and film-maker, (and expert on film special effects titan, Ray Harryhausen – more on him soon).
-He has a podcast dedicated to this, which you can listen to here:
+If you want to dig deeper into they story of the problematic making of this cult classic then there is one book you will need to read – Flash Gordon: The Official Story of the Film – by John Walsh, an author and film-maker, (and expert on film special effects titan, Ray Harryhausen – see more on this here).
+He has a podcast dedicated to this book, which you can listen to below:

 4K Blu-Ray, Steel books, T-shirts

 - 4K Ultra HD Blu-ray & 2 Blu-ray Discs

 - Bonus Blu-ray disc of Life After Flash feature length documentary